jkeefe/presentations/excel_tips.md

 # Excel Tips for Journalists

 Presented at WNYC in April 2015.

+This document shortlinked at bit.ly/jk-excel-tips

 # Quick Concepts